Altrincham (renamed Bucklow in 1890s) Union, Cheshire

 The population falling within the Union at the 1831 census had been 30,139 with parishes and townships ranging in size from from Tatton (population 69) to Nether Knutsford (2,823).
 The average annual poor-rate expenditure for the period 1834-6 had been £9,663 or 6s.5d. per head of the population.

 The workhouse was substantially enlarged in 1892-04 with the addition of a new chapel and dining-hall, kitchens, laundry and stores.
+New union offices were erected at the corner of Stanley Road and Bexton Road.
 The new layout is shown on the 1909 map by which time the Altrincham Union had been renamed Bucklow Union.

 The institution was used as military hospital during the First World War.
 After 1930, the workhouse was taken over by Cheshire County Council and renamed Bucklow Institution.
 It subsequently became Cranford Lodge Hospital.